danpaul/frontend_development_course/src/presentations/02_react.md

 Components are the building blocks of React applications.
 They let you split the UI into independent, reusable pieces.

+Components can be exported, imported, saved to variables, nested inside other components and _even passed to other components as data (props)_.

 ---

 ## What are Components?